Underworld Trilogy

-Pay the price for the rest of your life.

-Welcome to the harsh realities that dictate the rules of the criminal underworld.

 Underworld Trilogy was released 11 October 2010 in Finland on YLE1.

 The Prisoner (5 x 50 min.)

 Computer whizz-kid VESA LEVOLA is a decent young man with a promising career who unexpectedly ends up in prison after becoming involved in a street fight.
 Suddenly he is faced with a situation in which the key to survival lies in making contacts in the criminal underworld.
 Vesa ends up working for the kingpin of the criminal world, REIJO SUNDSTRÖM, who runs a drug-trafficking organization from behind bars.
 Prison proving no obstacle for his criminal actions, Sundström secures heroin shipments (codenamed Cuba Libre) from St. Petersburg to Sweden through Finland.
 Vesa soon realizes he is just a pawn in a game of chess between Sundström and inspector JUHA VIITASALO, who is willing to exceed his powers as a police officer in order to stop Sundström's racket.